-After Architecture, LLC is a design practice dedicated to placemaking through art, design, and architecture.
+After Architecture, LLC is a design practice dedicated to activating public space through art, design, and architecture.

 Our name is a nod to both the influence of what has come before as well as what lies beyond disciplinary bounds.
-We seek to uncover and build on regional qualities in the built environment, fusing experimental approaches to material, construction, and technology with native materials, building traditions, and histories.
-This approach comes out of a time in which the built environment risks losing local specificity to the homogenization of globalization.
+We look at the built environment through the lens of creative technologies, fusing experimental approaches to material, fabrication, and form with native materials, building traditions, and histories.
 Combining ethnography and creative practice, we create site-specific pieces that explore the perception of place.

-Katie MacDonald is Founding Partner of After Architecture and Collegiate Assistant Professor at Virginia Tech.
-She holds a Master of Architecture from Harvard University and a Bachelor of Architecture from Cornell University.
+Katie MacDonald is an architectural designer, artist, educator, scholar, and creative technologist.
+She is Co-founder of After Architecture and Collegiate Assistant Professor at Virginia Tech where she is developing curriculum in Creative Technologies and Experiences.
+Katie holds a Master of Architecture from Harvard University and a Bachelor of Architecture from Cornell University.
 She was recently named Emerging Designer in the Virginia By Design Awards.

-Kyle Schumann is Founding Partner of After Architecture.
+Kyle Schumann is an architectural designer, artist, educator, scholar, and creative technologist.
+He is Co-founder of After Architecture and currently teaches at Syracuse University.
 He received his Master of Architecture from Princeton University where he was awarded the Princeton University Fellowship and holds a Bachelor of Architecture from Cornell University where he was awarded the William S. Downing Prize for Architectural Design.
 His professional training includes work at the offices of Tod Williams Billie Tsien Architects in New York City and Anmahian Winton Architects in Cambridge, Massachusetts.